thanksmister/androidthings-mqtt-alarm-panel/README.md

 - 7 day Weather forecast (requires Darksky api key).
 - Home Automation Platform webpage support for viewing your home automation website.
 - Capture images on demand using MQTT message
+- Support for PIR sensor to wake screen on motion detection (see Fritzing diagram below)

 ## Supported Command and Publish States